TsaiRenkun/trello_clone/README.md

 3. Update card content, by clicking on orange ~ on the right side of card
 4. Delete cards by clicking by clicking the Red X at the cener of the card

 - Json-Server sometimes has a delay in reading the data, therefore content might not appear.
-Just refresh the window!

-## Structure of application
+- Refresher

 ## MVP